scribejava/scribejava/README.md

 ## Getting started in less than 2 minutes

 Check the [Getting Started](http://wiki.github.com/fernandezpablo85/scribe-java/getting-started) page and start rocking!
 Please Read the [FAQ](http://wiki.github.com/fernandezpablo85/scribe-java/faq) before creating an issue :)

+Also, remember to read the [fantastic tutorial](http://akoskm.github.io/2015/07/31/twitter-sign-in-for-web-apps.html) that [@akoskm](https://twitter.com/akoskm) wrote to easily integrate a server side app with an API (twitter in this case).

 ## Questions?